itsfrank98/tsairus/README.md

         |__ spatial_network.dat
 ```
 Each snap will contain information related to that snap, but it's important that the files containing content and the
 networks have the same name in the snaps.
+The ```dataset/example``` directory contains a simple example dataset with
+three splits.
+Its only purpose is to show an example of how the dataset should be structured

 ### Content file structure
 The csv containing the content must have three columns: